 “It’s a classic example of a 'poly-functional' house,” Kučera says.
 “It embraced an American idea, popular at the time, of the vertical city.”
 The concept was that a building should house all of the functions needed for daily life.
 One of the building's grandest features, he points out, was a ground floor made of glass, now covered in tile, which once looked down on a luxurious octagonal swimming pool.
 The shape is still reflected in the lobby’s glorious stained-glass ceiling.

-To see the former pool, simply walk downstairs through today’s Bontonland music shop, find the spot that approximates where the stained-glass ceiling is, and look down.
+To see the former pool, simply walk downstairs through the former Bontonland music shop, find the spot that approximates where the stained-glass ceiling is, and look down.
 The layout of the store, with its various layers and depths, looks exactly like the shape of a swimming pool.

 Once back outside, Petr and I stand at the bottom of the square and take in the sweep of buildings and their various styles, ranging from the neo-Baroque and neo-Renaissance that was so popular in the 19th century to the more-daring Secession, Art Nouveau, and Functionalism of the last century.
 Kučera points to an early-Art Nouveau building at no. 12, dating from the turn of the 20th century, as one of his personal favorites.
 It was groundbreaking, he says, because it was pure Art Nouveau without any historical influences.
 “Architectural conservatives hated it,” he says.